PIE vs PIH vs Melasma: The Complete Hyperpigmentation Guide for Brown & Black Skin

 Treating Melasma on Dark Skin

-Melasma is the most stubborn hyperpigmentation type.
-Multi-pronged approach required:
+Melasma is the most stubborn type.
+A multi-pronged approach is required:

-• Tranexamic acid: Blocks signals triggering melanin (oral or topical)
+• Tranexamic acid: May help block signals triggering melanin (oral or topical)

 • Triple combination creams: Hydroquinone 2% + tretinoin + steroid (short-term only)